ybbond/ybbond/content/posts/Inclusive Content Sharing/index.md

 [^1]: Fear of snake.
 Even they may feel the fear only by reading the word of that animal.
 Sorry then :(
+[^2]: [Don't trust privacy options](https://alirezahayati.com/2020/06/dont-trust-privacy-options/) → **Ali Reza Hayati** boldly written about how some companies may use your private informations for scary things.
+Not now, maybe, but might be in the future.
-[^2]: [A more privacy-friendly blog](https://vincent.bernat.ch/en/blog/2018-more-privacy-blog) → This is a great post by **Vincent Bernat** listing privacy friendly alternatives for tools oft used on website.
+[^3]: [A more privacy-friendly blog](https://vincent.bernat.ch/en/blog/2018-more-privacy-blog) → This is a great post by **Vincent Bernat** listing privacy friendly alternatives for tools oft used on website.